 It’s not the seller it’s the system

 I recently went to a sales enablement conference where a senior training manager from a medical devices company talked about how her salespeople need to get better “selling in the carpeted areas of the hospital.”
 Like Sarah, her reps need to develop the ability to be effective with buyers who have a business focus.
 That gap in competency is confirmed by consulting firm McKinsey & Company.
-They found that only 16 percent of C-level executives are satisfied by the selling process with medical technology companies.
-That stat bears restating: if you are in a medical technology company, chances are that four out of five buying executives will be dissatisfied with your salespeople.
+They found that only 16 percent of C-level executives are satisfied by the selling process with medical equipment sales companies.
+That stat bears restating: if you are in a medical equipment company, chances are that four out of five buying executives will be dissatisfied with your salespeople.

 1. Centralized Procurement